159753x/Ethereum-crawler/README.md

 # Ethereum Crawler

 This Python application crawls Ethereum blochain using the Etherscan API.
-It allows you to see all transactions (Tx) from and to address that is taken as input from user.
+It allows you to see all transactions (Tx) from and to address from given block number that is taken as input from user.

 **Only last 10000 can be obtained for particular address since that is api's constraint.
 Also I have set value of maximum 100 Tx for 1 page to be fetched but it can be easily edited to some other value.